-children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process; children admitted after an independent appeals panel upholds an appeal; children who move into the area outside the normal admission round for whom there is no other available school within reasonable distance: children of UK service personnel admitted outside the normal admission round; twins and children from multiple births when one of the siblings is the 30th child admitted: children with SEN who are normally taught in an SEN unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school.
-22. Any agreed exception to the statutory infant class size limit will apply for the whole period of a child's time in the infant classes or until the class numbers fall back to the admission number.
-Should a child leave during this time, the school is not permitted to 'back fill' any place(s).
-23. Any school that exceeds its published admission number by admitting a child without there being a formal independent appeal or without the prior agreement of the Council under the Exceptions Regulations, which cannot meet the statutory limit on infant class sizes, will be required to find any additional funding to comply with the regulations from its budget share.
-24. In October each year, the Council's School Organisation, Admissions and Capital Planning Service will use the DfE Autumn Term Census Return and check the following to ensure each school: a) Complies with the infant class organisation (i.e. Reception, Year 1 and 2), b) Has not exceeded their admission number as published in the Council's Admission booklet, for any infant age group.
-This exercise will be repeated following the January 2013 School Census Return.
-NOTE: i.
-Where a pupil has been admitted following the decision of an independent appeal hearing, academies and own admission authority schools will be required to provide, the date of the appeal hearing, the name of the child admitted and whether the case presented was on class size prejudice or ordinary prejudice grounds, unless the appeal was presented by the Council.
-For Community and VC schools, only the name of the child will need to be supplied. ii.
-Where it has been agreed with the Council that the admission meets one of the very limited circumstances specified in the Exception Regulations, the school will be expected to provide the details of the individual case.
+children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process;

+children admitted after an independent appeals panel upholds an appeal;

+children who move into the area outside the normal admission round for whom there is no other available school within reasonable distance;

+children of UK service personnel admitted outside the normal admission round;

+twins and children from multiple births when one of the siblings is the 30th child admitted;

+children with SEN who are normally taught in an SEN unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school.

+- 21. Any agreed exception to the statutory infant class size limit will apply for the whole period of a child's time in the infant classes or until the class numbers fall back to the admission number.
+Should a child leave during this time, the school is not permitted to 'back fill' any place(s). - 22.
+Any school that exceeds its published admission number by admitting a child without there being a formal independent appeal or without the prior agreement of the Council under the Exceptions Regulations, which cannot meet the statutory limit on infant class sizes, will be required to find any additional funding to comply with the regulations from its budget share. - 23.
+In October each year, the Council's School Organisation, Admissions and Capital Planning Service will use the DfE Autumn Term Census Return and check the following to ensure each school: - a) Complies with the infant class organisation (i.e. Reception, Year 1 and 2), b) Has not exceeded their admission number as published in the Council's Admission booklet, for any infant age group.

+This exercise will be repeated following the January School Census Return.